tintin10q/your-spotify-playlist-cover-downloader/README.md

-# Spotify Playlist Cover Downloader
+# Your Spotify Playlist Cover Downloader

 A Python script that downloads cover images from your Spotify playlists.
 Downloads the highest resolution images available and saves them locally with the playlist name as the filename.